Class IV Deep Tissue Laser

 Get started today!

 If you are suffering from pain, contact ImPackt Physical Therapy and Sports Recovery today at our South Jordan, UT Center!
-Laser therapy in South Jordan, Utah is limited, and our practice is equipped with the best methods and technologies for treating your pain.
+Laser and red light therapy in South Jordan, Utah is limited, and our practice is equipped with the best methods and technologies for treating your pain.
 Request your appointment today and get started on the right path toward quick and effective pain relief!